jrkoch127/hollis-harvester/README.md

 ## Lessons Learned

 - Regular expressions can be fun but also my worst enemy!
 Lots of trial and error, but finally found patterns that worked for parsing what I needed out of the HOLLIS data.
 Two sites were useful for testing: [Pythex](https://pythex.org/) or [Regex101](https://regex101.com/).
-- Learned new methods to make lists of metadata and zip them together into records.
+- Learned new python methods to make lists of metadata and zip them together into records.
-- This project gave me a great opportunity to practice making 'for loops' which I was previously looking to gain experience with!
+- This project gave me a great opportunity to practice making python 'for loops' which I was previously looking to gain experience with!
-- I carried these new skills (regular expressions, making 'for loops', and zipping data lists) into other projects and harvesters, so making processes repeatable is exponentially beneficial.
+- I carried these new python skills (regular expressions, making 'for loops', and zipping data lists) into other projects and harvesters, so making processes repeatable is exponentially beneficial.